cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 Downgrading your account will **not** result in loss of access to your Dashboard.

 However, it will make your Dashboard subject to the limitations of your new plan.
 For example, downgrading to the *Seed* plan will limit data retention to 30 days and test recordings to 500 per billing period.

+## {% fa fa-angle-right %} What happens once I reach the test recording limit?
+After the limit is reached on the free plan, any test run with the `--record` flag will error and not complete.
+You could turn off the `--record` and run your tests locally, but the results will not be sent to the Dashboard.

+For paid plans, once the limit is reached, any test run with the `--record` flag will run to completion, but the run results will not be viewable in the Dashboard.
+You will be able to see the run results after upgrading.
+Additionally, parallelization is disabled until after upgrading or until the end of the billing period.